Naval Battle of Casablanca: Final actions

 The invasion troopships remained in their makeshift anchorage to keep Casablanca's harbor open to unload additional troops from the anticipated arrival of convoy UGF-2 until —under Ernst Kals—torpedoed the troopships Tasker H. Bliss, Hugh L. Scott, and Edward Rutledge on the evening of 12 November, killing 74 additional American servicemen; and prompting undamaged troopships to leave the anchorage and maneuver evasively at sea until they were able to moor in the lee of the Casablanca breakwater on 13 November to complete offloading supplies.
 Of the American ships damaged by submarine torpedoes on 11 and 12 November, all four troopships sank, but the oiler and destroyer were repaired.
 Surviving troopships left Casablanca when unloading was completed on 17 November.
 French submarines Amazone and Antiope reached Dakar, and Orphee returned to Casablanca after the city surrendered.
 Le Conquerant was sunk on 13 November by two VP-92 PBY Catalina flying boats off Villa Cisneros.
-Le Tonnant was scuttled off Cadiz on 15 November.
+Le Tonnant was scuttled off Cádiz on 15 November.
 On 16 November, U-173 was sunk off Casablanca by American destroyers.

 One of Massachusetts′s 16-inch (406 mm) shells fired at the Jean-Bart, after an unexpected rebound on her berth, caused the partial collapse of the house adjoining the Ettedgui Synagogue.
 The defused shell proved too heavy for trolley sent to remove it, requiring a truck to be used in its stead.
 Reconstruction of the damaged synagogue commenced in 2011.